Goldschmidt homers, runs hit streak to 25 as Cards beat Cubs - WHIZ News

 UP NEXT

 The five-game, four-day series continues with a split doubleheader.
-Both teams were waiting to announce their starters, though Cubs manager David Ross acknowledged Caleb Killian — acquired from San Francisco last season in the deal that sent former MVP Kris Bryant to the Giants — was a possibility for one of the games.
+The Cubs plan to have RHP Matt Swarmer (0-0, 1.50) start the first game and righty Caleb Kilian — acquired from San Francisco last season in the deal that sent former MVP Kris Bryant to the Giants — make his debut in the nightcap.
+The Cardinals will have right-handers Andre Pallante (1-0 1.07) and Johan Oviedo start, though the order was to be determined.
+Oviedo has not pitched in the majors this season.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports